 In the pagan tradition, which is grounded in a respect and reverence for the natural world, calling upon the four directions is the usual way to begin any ceremony.
 Each direction is associated with an element of the natural world, and represents some part of our human nature as well.
 The directions are not seen as separate and isolated, but rather as part of the interdependent system that makes up the world.
-Here on our altar, we have the symbolic elements for each direction, and we will walk through the meanings associated with each direction before entering into a time of meditation.
+Here on our altar, we have the symbolic elements for each direction, and we will travel through the meanings associated with each direction before entering into a time of meditation.

 We begin in the East, toward the rising sun.
 The element of the east is air, represented on our altar by a feather.
 Air and breath give us life.
 It is the direction of inspiration – the word that literally means to take in air.
 The east is associated with the mind, with knowledge and learning and intellectual curiosity.
 Imagine the birds, turning and wheeling in the air, imagine the breeze blowing through your hair.
 Turning toward the east, we look for a fresh start, an invigorating breath, a new idea.
 When you are feeling stuck in a rut, beholden to a routine, or if the wind has gone out of your sails, look eastward.

 We move around the wheel to the south.
 The element of the south is fire, and in the southern place on our altar the flame of our chalice burns bright.
 Fire is a transformative force, it is heat and light and powerful change.
 In the Northern Hemisphere, it makes sense that we associate the south, towards the equator, with the warmth of the sun and the heat of the flame.
 We see birds move south, butterflies move south, whales move south, seeking warmer places when the weather gets cold.
 When our internal weather gets cold, turning south is a metaphor for turning toward warmth and daylight, seeking out the changes that will warm us up, get our blood moving, call us out of our winters, out of hibernation, into action.